Hiwonder-docs/TonyPi-Pro/source/docs/8_vision_gripping_lessons.md

 * Always say the wake word before giving a pick-up command.

-* After saying the wake word, if the WonderEchoPro module responds with “I'm here,” it means the wake-up was successful.
+* After saying the wake word, if the WonderEchoPro module responds with "**I'm here**", it means the wake-up was successful.

 :::

 ### 8.4.5 Program Analysis

-The source code for this program is located at:[/home/pi/TonyPi/Extend/vision_grab_course/asr_color_detect.py]().
+The source code for this program is located at: [/home/pi/TonyPi/Extend/vision_grab_course/asr_color_detect.py](../_static/source_code/vision_grab_course.zip).

 * **Import Parameter Modules**